mc-imperial/VkFuzzer/README.md

 How to build and run the generated programs
 -------------------------------------------
 The tests will be generated in the specified folder along with the Test Runner.

+For Linux, before you run CMake you must make sure that you have set the VULKAN_SDK environment variable to the path of your local SDK as shown in the LunarG documentation under the Set up the Runtime Environment section.

 ### Linux
 While in the folder of the generated programs execute the following commands: